cass-i-dy/startup/README.md

 + **Frontend makes WebSocket connection** - done!
 + **Data sent over WebSocket connection** - done!
 + **WebSocket data displayed** - All users can access a chat through the map page bottom left corner and communicate to other users on the chat

+## React deliverable
+For this deliverable I attempted to convert my application over to react.
+I was not successful in completing it, but I was able to display all of my pages, only not all of the features worked and I couldn't deploy it to my website, so I am adding screen shots from my development site

++ **Vundled and transpiled** - It was bundled and transpiled to the best of my ability
++ **Components** - Login is functioning, I fixed my earlier mistakes.
++ **Router** - The websites were routing between one another.
++ **Hooks** - only partially.
+I was successfull in gathering and seting the data, however I could not display it and retrieve it from the data base.